llvm/circt/docs/Dialects/SystemC/RationaleSystemC.md

 because when only modeling SystemC specific constructs, the gap for ExportSystemC to bridge would be too big (we want the printer to be as simple as possible).

+**Q: Why does `systemc.module` have a graph region rather than a SSACFG region?**

+It contains a single graph region to allow flexible positioning of the fields, constructor and methods to support different ordering styles (fields at top or bottom, methods to be registered with SC_METHOD positioned after the constructor, etc.) without requiring any logic in ExportSystemC.
+Program code to change the emission style can thus be written as part of the lowering from HW, as a pre-emission transformation, or anywhere else.